On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: The Capital Model

-Reflecting the ability of a household to produce, the level of accumulated capital of a household $X_t$ is composed of land, property, physical and human capital.
-The poverty threshold $x^*$ represents the amount of capital required to forever attain a critical level of income below which a household would not be able to sustain their basic needs, facing elementary problems relating to health and food security.
-We refer to this threshold as the critical capital or the poverty line.
-Since \eqref{PT1:Equation3.1} is positive for all levels of capital greater than the critical capital, all points less than or equal to $x^*$ are stationary, the level of capital remains constant if the critical capital is not met.
-In this basic model, stationary points below the critical capital are not attractors of the system if the initial capital exceeds $x^*$, in which case the capital process grows exponentially with rate $r$.
+The notion of a household in this model setting may be extended for consideration of poverty trapping within economic units such as community groups, villages and tribes, in addition to the traditional household structure.
+Reflecting the ability of a household to produce, the level of accumulated capital of a household up to time $t$, $X_{0,t}$, is composed of land, property, physical and human capital.
+The poverty threshold $x_{0}^{*}$ represents the amount of capital required to forever attain a critical level of income below which a household would not be able to sustain their basic needs, facing elementary problems relating to health and food security.
+We refer to this threshold as the \textit{critical capital} or the \emph{poverty line}.
+Since \eqref{TheCapitalModel-Section2-Equation1} is positive for all levels of capital greater than the critical capital, all points less than or equal to $x_{0}^{*}$ are stationary, the level of capital remains constant if the critical capital is not met.
+In this basic model, stationary points below the critical capital are not attractors of the system if the initial capital exceeds $x_{0}^{*}$, in which case the capital process grows exponentially with rate $r_{0}$.

-In line with \cite{Article:Kovacevic2011}, we expand the dynamics of \eqref{PT1:Equation3.1} under the assumption that households are susceptible to the occurrence of capital losses such as those highlighted in Section \ref{PT2:Section1}, including severe illness, the death of a household member or breadwinner and catastrophic events such as droughts, floods and earthquakes.
-The occurrence of loss events is assumed to follow a Poisson process with intensity $\lambda$, where the capital process follows the dynamics of \eqref{PT1:Equation3.1} in between events.
-On the occurrence of the $i$-th loss, the capital process experiences a downwards jump to $X_{T_i}\cdot Z_i$, where $Z_i\in[0,1]$ is the random proportion determining the remaining capital after loss $i$ and $X_{T_i}$ the level of capital accumulated up to the loss time.
-The sequence $\{Z_{i}\}_{i=1}^{\infty}$ is a sequence of independent and identically distributed random variables with common distribution function $G(z)$, independent of the Poisson process.
-In this paper, the proportion of capital remaining after each loss event $Z_i$ is assumed to follow a beta distribution with parameters $\alpha>0$ and $\beta>0$.
+In line with \cite{Article:Kovacevic2011}, we expand the dynamics of \eqref{TheCapitalModel-Section2-Equation1} under the assumption that households are susceptible to the occurrence of capital losses such as those highlighted in Section \ref{Introduction-Section1}, including severe illness, the death of a household member or breadwinner and catastrophic events such as droughts, floods and earthquakes.
+The occurrence of loss events is assumed to follow a Poisson process with intensity $\lambda$, where the capital process follows the dynamics of \eqref{TheCapitalModel-Section2-Equation1} in between events.